 Data centre energy efficiency can be achieved in several ways, such as using free-air cooling, optimising computer room air conditioning (CRAC), and creating hot and cold aisles, among other tactics.

 In this learning guide, we focus on ways to build an energy-efficient data centre that will help you save costs.
-The guide also focuses on the returns an energy-efficient data centre can yield and why it important to invest in green data centre technologies.
+The guide also focuses on the returns an energy-efficient data centre can yield and why it important to

 Lastly, although cost savings are the top priority for IT pros, many environmentally conscious data centre managers are exploring how energy-efficient data centres help them cut emissions and green their IT projects.
 This guide also provides information on energy-efficiency regulations and offers advice on how to comply with these standards and reduce your carbon footprint.

-Let this guide be your one-stop resource for information, best practice tips, examples, and advice for
+Let this guide be your one-stop resource for information, best practice tips, examples, and advice for achieving an energy-efficient data centre.

 1. How to build and manage an energy-efficient data centre